 - Listen to the children involved.
 Ask how they are.
-See the family from their point of view - Talk about what's happening, whether it's your alcohol use, or your partner's alcohol use that's causing problems.
+See the family from their point of view - > Talk about what's happening, whether it's your alcohol use, or your partner's alcohol use that's causing problems.
 Don't isolate yourself from your friends and your family.
-Ask for help and support - Talk to your local or family doctor.
-She or he will be able to put you in contact with supports and/or services to meet the needs of your family.
-Most referrals to alcohol services come from GPs
+Ask for help and support - > Talk to your local or family doctor.

+He or she will be able to put you in contact with supports and/or services to meet the needs of your family.
+Most referrals to alcohol services come from GPs - > If you think a friend or relative's drinking is affecting their parenting, ask them about it, listen and offer support.
+Advise that they contact their GP for an assessment, and to

-- If you think a friend or relative's drinking is affecting their parenting, ask them about it, listen and offer support.
-Advise that they contact their GP for an assessment, and to find out where they can access supports and services they might find useful - When a parent gets effective help for their drinking, there can be real benefits for their children - If you are worried about the safety or welfare of a child living with parental alcohol problems, contact the local Health Services Executive (HSE) office and ask to speak to the social work team.
-You can get the number by calling the HSE Infoline 1850 24 1850 which operates between 8am to 8pm, Monday to Saturday or on www.hse.ie
+- find out where they can access supports and services they might find useful - When a parent gets effective help for their drinking, there can be real benefits for their children - > If you are worried about the safety or welfare of a child living with parental alcohol problems, contact the local Health Services Executive (HSE) office and ask to speak to the social work team.
+You can get the number by calling the HSE infoline 1850 24 1850 or on www.hse.ie